wlodarcd-capgemini/awstraining-backend/README.md

 Finally, simply run Application in IntelliJ with 'Run' button.

+Kibana user is "elastic" and password is "changeme".

 # Preparation to the deployment
 To deploy infrastructure to your sandbox account please first fork our base repository.
 To do it, go to: